kideokkwon/surrogate-index/README.md

 ## Installation

-**This package is not on PyPI yet.** For now, clone the repo and install locally:
+**This package is not on PyPI yet.
+COMING SOON** For now, clone the repo and install locally:

 ```bash
 git clone https://github.com/kideokkwon/surrogate-index.git